esilver0/CATT/sslstrip-experiment.md

 ### Detaching from and attaching to a screen

-Press Ctrl‑A then Ctrl‑D to detach from a screen without terminating the process.
+Press Ctrl&#8209;A then Ctrl&#8209;D to detach from a screen without terminating the process.
 To reattach to a screen after detaching, run.
 ```
 screen -r